rt2zz/redux-persist/README.md

     - **transforms** *array* transforms to be applied during storage and during rehydration.
   - **callback** *function* Will be called after rehydration is finished.

-- `autoRehydrate(reducer)`
+- `autoRehydrate`
-  - This is a higher order reducer that will automatically shallow merge the persisted state for each key.
+  - This is a store enhancer that will automatically shallow merge the persisted state for each key.
+Additionally it queues any actions that are dispatched before rehydration is complete, and fires them after rehydration is finished.

 - `.purge(keys)`
   - **keys** *array* An array of keys to be purged from local storage. (this method is available on the return value of persistStore)

 - `.purgeAll()`
   -  Purges all keys. (this method is available on the return value of persistStore)

+- `constants`
+  - `import constants from 'redux-persist/constants'`.
+This includes rehydration action types, and other relevant constants.

 ## Customization
 #### Automatic (shallow) Immutable Support